 In connection with the consummation of the Business Combination, on May 4, 2021, the Company and LCP Edge Holdco entered into that certain Investor Rights Agreement (the "Investor Rights Agreement").
-Pursuant to the Investor Rights Agreement, LCP Edge Holdco has the right to designate a number of directors for appointment or election to the Company's Board of Directors as follows: (i) one director for so long as LCP Edge Holdco holds at least 10% of the outstanding Class A Common Stock, (ii) two directors for so long as LCP Edge Holdco holds at least 10% of the outstanding Class A Common Stock, (ii) three directors for so long as LCP Edge Holdco holds at least 40% of the outstanding Class A Common Stock (the "Board Designation Right").
+Pursuant to the Investor Rights Agreement, LCP Edge Holdco has the right to designate a number of directors for appointment or election to the Company's Board of Directors as follows: (i) one director for so long as LCP Edge Holdco holds at least 10% of the outstanding Class A Common Stock, (ii) two directors for so long as LCP Edge Holdco holds at least 40% of the outstanding Class A Common Stock (the "Board Designation Right").
 Furthermore, for so long as LCP Edge Holdco holds at least 10% of the outstanding Class A Common Stock, LCP Edge Holdco will be entitled to have at least one of its designees represented on the compensation committee and nominating and corporate governance committee of the Company's Board of Directors.
 LCP Edge Holdco elected to designate Brian Miller to the Company's Board of Directors pursuant to the Board Designation Right.